KrishKoria/ByteLink/README.md

  The service uses SQLite with the following schema:
  - URLs table: Stores long URLs with unique IDs
- - Mappings table: Associates short URLs with URL IDs and user IDs
+ - Mappings table: Associates short URLs with URL IDs and user IDs, and tracks click counts

  ## Database Maintenance